woman leaning on table

 Further references

 Structural and functional features of central nervous system lymphatic vessels The central nervous system has a lymphatic drainage system linking the CNS with the immune system.
-Explaining how poor functioning of the immune system or these lymphatic vessels will therefore cause problems.
+Explain how poor functioning of the immune system or these lymphatic vessels will, therefore, cause problems.

 cycling to extremes: Are endurance athletes hurting their hearts by repeatedly pushing beyond what is normal? a common tale among once incredibly fit athletes is early heart problems in later life, possibly from the way they treated their bodies when they were young.